wlandau/parallelRemake/README.md

 Frequently, a workflow consists of generating some datasets, analyzing each dataset with a collection of statistical methods, computing summaries of each analysis, and making some plots.
 If you need no parallel computing, I highly recommend using [`remake`](https://github.com/richfitz/remake) to avoid redundant computation if you have to redo parts of your work.
 However, if you want to use parallel processes to speed up each stage of your workflow, this package can help.

-The idea is to divide each piece of the workflow into a step.
+The idea is to divide the workflow into atomic steps.
 A step could be the generation of a single dataset, the analysis of a single dataset with a single method, generating some plots, etc. For any one of these steps, I generate a [`remake`](https://github.com/richfitz/remake)-style YAML file to encode the work.
-With all those YAML files, you can arrange steps into parallelizable stages.
-For example, you can simulate all the datasets in parallel, then run all the analyses in parallel, then compute all the summaries in parallel, and then make all the plots in parallel.
+With all those YAML files, I generate an overarching Makefile to arrange the steps into parallelizable stages.
+For example, I could simulate all the datasets in parallel, then run all the analyses in parallel, then compute all the summaries in parallel, and then make all the plots in parallel.

 In a big simulation study with a lot of different datasets and modes of analysis, several  YAML files will be needed.
-So here, we will use `write_step` to generate them from lists.
+So here, I use `write_step` to generate the YAML files from R lists.
 That way, more of the grunt work and repetition is automated.
 For example, suppose I have a list of fields defined below.

 ```
 fields = list(